 Code requires that a Type II hood be installed over all commercial dishwashing machines.
 Exception 2 to this section exempts under-counter type commercial dishwashers from the hood requirement

-In California, vent hoods are required that produce 100 cfm or more intermittently or produce 5 air exchanges in one hour.
-This is required in all residential areas, remodeled homes, or areas that are 1000 square feet or larger.
+In California, vent hoods are required to produce 100 cfm or more intermittently or produce 5 air exchanges in one hour.
+This is required in all residential areas, remodelled homes, or areas that are 1000 square feet or larger.

 How Do Kitchen Hoods Work?